MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 ## Use the allocation API

 As part of Dynamics 365 Intelligent Order Management, you will now also have a set of APIs to perform allocation relevant operations.
-As part of order orchestration, IOM will be bale to automatically determine if it needs to call Dynamcs 365 Supply Chain Management APIs or Intelligent Order Management APIs.
+As part of order orchestration, IOM will be bale to automatically determine if it needs to call Dynamics 365 Supply Chain Management APIs or Intelligent Order Management APIs.
 For more information on Supply Chain Management APIs, see [Using the allocation API](/dynamics365/supply-chain/inventory/inventory-visibility-allocation#using-allocation-api).

 Below APIs are available for allocation as part of Intelligent Order Management: